 P.s.: on set, paper and pen is the quickest way.
 Gadgets and apps tend to freeze, switch off, their batteries die, don’t load fast enough, forget to save your data, get wet and short circuit.

-On the side, I got interested in some rarely mentioned topics in film industry.
+I am a trained coach as well, and I got interested in some rarely mentioned topics in film industry.
 We've got tons of resources on the artistic and technical side of filmmaking, but zero amount on teamwork, leadership, career, communication, freelancing, etc.